 .5x (Wide)

-A super wide-angle, the 0.5x setting can be utilized to show interiors of spaces, larger groups of people, wider landscapes or fun up-close wide shots that exaggerate the subject.
+A super wide-angle, the 0.5x zoom setting on an iPhone can be utilized to show interiors of spaces, larger groups of people, wider landscapes or fun up-close wide shots that exaggerate the subject.

 1x